Introduction:

 Key Risk Indicators (KRIs) on the other hand are a little different.
 If KPI is a noun, then KRI is a verb.
 KRIs are also associated with performance measurement but are a matrix that tells you when to initiate an action when your performance starting to move in the wrong direction.

 KRIs are always calculated with a mathematical operation.
-Let us take the same examples as of above:
+Let us take an example again:

 Example #1: Actual sales volume for a given product or service by month.
 A target sales number is defined, and the sales teams work to achieve that goal.